Whimsy Stick

 Safety considerations for daily use

-Structured canine flirt pole work is safe when the protocol is correct and the equipment is rated.
+In short, structured canine flirt pole work is safe when the protocol is correct and the equipment is rated.
 It becomes unsafe when either of those breaks down.
 The four safety considerations below are non-negotiable and apply across drive levels.

 Conditioning.
 The first sessions are short.
 A dog that hasn’t done structured drive work needs cardiovascular and muscular conditioning ramped over two to three weeks.
 Going from zero structured work to a full ten-minute session produces injury risk equivalent to taking an untrained human and running a 5K cold.